marcol-create/ANSYS_Chassis_Partial_Automation/README.md

 3. **Create the composite model (ACP)**
    - Run `acp_materials_rosettes.py` in **ACP → File → Run Script**.
    - The script creates the Carbon Fiber and Honeycomb fabrics, the **Full Panel** stackup, and one rosette for every element set.
+They will be centered, but will require manual orienting.

 4. **Finalize the rosette orientations**
    - **Manual step:** Review each rosette and adjust its direction and flip to match the desired fiber/offset direction for each panel.